MeLPUF: Memory-in-Logic PUF Structures for Low-Overhead IC Authentication: Implementation and Analysis

-The reliability of MeL-PUF is calculated by comparing signatures from the same LUT region over multiple measurements.
-Certain LUTs may exhibit different levels of stability due to manufacturing variations.
-Figure~\ref{fig:intra} shows a histogram of reliability, giving our solution an average inter hamming distance is 3.07\%.
+We assess the robustness of \melpuf~by comparing signatures from the same LUT region over multiple measurements.
+We explore that several LUTs exhibit different levels of stability due to manufacturing variations.
+Fig.~\ref{fig:intra} shows a histogram of robustness, giving our solution an average intra-chip Hamming distance is 2.57\%.